RenautMestdagh/easytix/readme.md

 * **Events are One Day**: Events can only be set for one specific date and time; support for multi-day events or events with multiple time slots on different days is not present.
 * **No Map Pinning for Locations**: When creating a location (venue), coordinates can be entered manually, but there is no interactive map integration to visually pin the location.
 * **Single Language, Currency, and Timezone**: The system currently supports only one language and one currency.
 Event publishing is tied to the server's timezone, without options for specific event timezones.
+* **No Possibility to Include Transaction Fees**: There is no functionality to include transaction fees in the ticket price or as a separate charge.

 ---